diego-conti/gullinbursti/README.md

 ### magma/db/generatorsfromdb.m
 Retrieve the computed generators from a 'database'.
 The database is a folder with some plain-text file produced by the utility [yggdrasill](https://github.com/diego-conti/hlidskjalf).

-### magma/db/generatorsfromserver.m
-Retrieves the computed generators from the server located at [pascal.unipv.it](https://pascal.unipv.it:4200)

 ### magma/db/identify.m
 Identifies the entry in our database corresponding to a given system of spherical generator